nesi/support-docs/docs/Getting_Started/Getting_Help/Consultancy.md

-If you would like to learn more about NeSI's Consultancy service and how you can work with NeSI's Research Software and Data Science Engineers on a project, please contact us
+If you would like to learn more about NeSI's Consultancy service and how you can work with NeSI's Research Software and Data Science Engineers on a project, please contact us (<support@nesi.org.nz>) to set up an initial meeting.
-(<a href="mailto:support@nesi.org.nz" class="mailto">support@nesi.org.nz</a>) to
-set up an initial meeting.
 We can discuss your needs and complete a Consultancy application form together.

 Researchers from NeSI collaborator institutions (University of Auckland, NIWA, University of Otago and Manaaki Whenua - Landcare Research) and